chrisulanowicz/CSharpAssignments/README.md

  12. callingCard
       - setup a simple ASP.NET Core web app that takes in route parameters and returns a json object
+      - starts with just the 'C' (Controller) of 'MVC'

  13. RapperApi
       - create a basic API using the JsonData from the previous musicLinq assignment
       - practice with routes, route parameters, LINQ, JSON

+ 14. TimeDisplay
+      - simple web app that just displays the current date and time
+      - adds the 'V' (View) in 'MVC' along with the Razor View Engine